Call today: (800) 791-6225

-1. CHM is not insurance, so inform your health care provider(s) that you are a self-pay patient and that you’re also a member of Christian Healthcare Ministries, a group that will help with your bills after other forms of assistance have been exhausted.
-At all times carry your CHM membership card so providers will understand what CHM is and that it’s an eligible option under the U.S. Affordable Care Act (remember to tell providers to send itemized bills directly to you).
+1. CHM is not insurance, so inform your healthcare provider(s) that you are a self-pay patient and that you’re also a member of Christian Healthcare Ministries, a group that will help with your bills after other forms of assistance have been exhausted.
+At all times carry your CHM membership card so providers will understand what CHM is and that it’s an eligible option under the U.S. national healthcare law (remember to tell providers to send itemized bills directly to you).

 2. Ask for a bill reduction (discount).
 Build a relationship with your provider(s).
 Asking for a discount is seeking the same consideration that insured patients receive (due to discounted rates negotiated by their insurers).
 Many providers will extend a discount to you because it usually means they receive faster payment and experience less hassle and paperwork.
-Discounts represent nearly 60 percent of all medical bills submitted to CHM, so please don’t be shy about asking.
-Also, any discount (on an eligible bill) you help obtain applies toward your personal responsibility amount ($500 Gold; $1,000 Silver; $5,000 Bronze).
+Discounts represent more than 40 percent of all medical bills submitted to CHM, so please don’t be shy about asking.
+Also, any discount (on an eligible bill) you help obtain applies toward your Personal Responsibility amount ($1,000 Silver; $5,000 Bronze).

 4. Apply for any financial assistance available.
 Many members are surprised to find that they qualify for financial assistance, which is money set aside for the express purpose of helping patients.
 Ask to speak to a financial counselor or decision-maker and complete any forms they give you.